Yoni Z

-Yoni Zigelboum (born November 4, 1991), also known as Yoni Z, is an American recording artist, songwriter, and entertainer from Brooklyn, New York.
-He has worked as a musician since the age of 15.
-Since 2012 Zigelboum has toured worldwide as a musical performer.
-He has earned the reputation as “the walking jukebox,” and his YouTube channel has over 9 million views.
+Yonatan Zigelboum (born November 4, 1991), known by the stage name Yoni Z, is a recording artist and songwriter from Brooklyn, New York, United States.

 Early life

-Born, raised, and currently residing in Crown Heights, Brooklyn, New York, Zigelboum spent his childhood playing in his Orthodox Jewish neighborhood.

-His initial plans were to go to college and work in the field of psychology.
-His parents, originally disheartened with his decision to pursue music instead of medicine, supported his decision after seeing how important music was to him and the positive reception of his performances.

-Musical influences

-Parental influence was strong in Zigelboum's life.
-His father is of as Ashkenazi Jewish ancestry, descending from Jews exiled in Eastern Europe.
+Zigelboum was born and raised in Crown Heights, Brooklyn and currently resides in Suffern, New York.
+Zigelboum's father is of Ashkenazi Jewish ancestry, descending from Jews exiled in Eastern Europe.
 Yoni's mother's family is Mizrahi Jewish, descending from Jews who remained in the Middle East.
 His father and his maternal grandfather were both cantors.

 Zigelboum also has family members who survived the Holocaust.
-His songs blend eastern and western Jewish cultures together.

 Career

 In October 2018, Zigelboum was chosen as Israel's Kikar HaShabbat's Best New Artist of the Year and Music Video of the Year for the Israeli video UP.
-He has performed at major sporting events, including singing the national anthem at a Miami Heat game in 2014, a Brooklyn Jewish Heritage Night performance hosted by the Brooklyn Nets in December 2015, and a Miami Heat Jewish Heritage Night half-time concert in December 2016.
+He has performed singing the national anthem at a Miami Heat game in 2014, a Brooklyn Jewish Heritage Night performance hosted by the Brooklyn Nets in December 2015, and a Miami Heat Jewish Heritage Night half-time concert in December 2016.
 In August 2018, Yoni released the music video “AYO/Kadima,” setting a record for the number of music videos released from one Jewish album.
 He also performed at the first-ever Jamaican Passover program in Montego Bay in 2018.